ginstrom/paladin-novel/chapters/11_first-blood-first-miracle.md

 "A miracle," breathed another, falling to his knees.

-An older formed her fingers into the intertwined circles of Alanyi repeatedly, her lips moving in silent prayer.
+An older woman formed her fingers into the intertwined circles of Alanyi repeatedly, her lips moving in silent prayer.
 A young father clutched his children closer, his eyes wide with wonder and fear.
 Several refugees stepped backward, as if afraid to stand too close to such divine power, while others pressed forward, reaching out with trembling hands as if to touch the lingering traces of holy light.

 Gond staggered backward, his legs giving out beneath him.
 He sat heavily on the ground, staring at his hands as they trembled with residual power.
 There was no denying it now, no rationalizing it away.
 The force that had flowed through him was divine, unmistakable in its nature and scope.

-Sim approached slowly, his face radiant with vindication.
+Sim approached slowly, his face radiant.
 "Now do you believe?" he asked gently.

 Gond looked at his hands, still tingling with the memory of that blazing light.
 He thought of the temple, the vision, the voice that had spoken of carrying hope.
-All the signs had been there, building gradually, but he had refused to see them for what they were.
+All the signs had been there, but he had refused to see them for what they were.

 "I believe," he said quietly, the words feeling strange on his tongue.
 "Alanyi help me, I believe."